Eric Cartman

-Eric Theodore Cartman, commonly referred to by his surname Cartman, is a fictional character in the adult animated sitcom South Park, created by Trey Parker and Matt Stone.
+Eric Theodore Cartman, commonly referred to by his surname as just Cartman, is a fictional character in the adult animated sitcom South Park, created by Trey Parker and Matt Stone.
 He is voiced by Parker, and is one of the series' four main characters, alongside Stan Marsh, Kyle Broflovski, and Kenny McCormick.
-He first appeared with the name Kenny in the short film The Spirit of Christmas (1992), and later appeared in the 1995 film of the same title before debuting in "Cartman Gets an Anal Probe", the first episode of the series, in August 1997.
+He first appeared with the name Kenny in the short film The Spirit of Christmas (1992), and later appeared in the 1995 film of the same title before debuting in "Cartman Gets an Anal Probe", the first episode of the series, on August 13, 1997.

 Cartman is an elementary school student who lives with his single mother, Liane, in the eponymous Colorado town.
-Cartman is principally characterized by his obesity, his amorality, and his bigoted and especially antisemitic disposition, being described by Parker and Stone as "a little Archie Bunker."
-In later seasons, Cartman exhibits increasingly sociopathic and manipulative behavior.
-The latter is showcased through Cartman's various schemes, the majority of which fail either due to opposition from other characters or Cartman's own hubris.
+Cartman is principally characterized by his obesity, his amorality, and his bigoted and especially antisemitic disposition, being described by Parker and Stone as "a little Archie Bunker".
+In later seasons, particularly following the fifth season episode "Scott Tenorman Must Die" (in which he turns the titular Scott Tenorman's parents into chili, in order to feed it to him as revenge for bullying him), Cartman exhibits increasingly psychopathic and manipulative behavior.
+The latter is showcased through Cartman's various schemes, the majority of which fail either due to opposition from other characters or Cartman's own hubris, frequently leaving Cartman in complete humiliation.

 Cartman is widely considered to be the most popular South Park character, one of the most influential fictional characters of all time, and an American cultural icon.
 Parker and Stone have stated that he is their favorite character, and the one with whom they most identify.
-South Park has received both praise and criticism for Cartman's politically incorrect behavior.
+South Park has received both praise and criticism for Cartman's transgressive behavior.

 Role in South Park

 Cartman attends South Park Elementary as part of Mr. Garrison's class.
 During the first 58 episodes, he and his classmates were in the third grade, before transitioning to the fourth grade during the fourth season.
 He is the only child of Liane Cartman, a promiscuous single mother.
-In the episode "Cartman's Mom Is Still a Dirty Slut", Liane is revealed to be intersex.
-However, the later episode "201" reveals that his true biological father is Jack Tenorman, a former player for the Denver Broncos whom Cartman arranged to have killed in "Scott Tenorman Must Die", making Scott, Jack's son, and Cartman half-brothers.
+In the episode "Cartman's Mom Is Still a Dirty Slut", Liane is said to be intersex, being both Eric's mother and father.
+This is later revealed to be an elaborate ruse in the fourteenth-season episode "200".
+In the following episode, "201", it is revealed that Cartman's true biological father is Jack Tenorman, a former player for the Denver Broncos whom he arranged to have killed in "Scott Tenorman Must Die"; Scott Tenorman, Jack's son, is thus revealed to be Cartman's half-brother.

-Cartman is distinguished from most of the other children by a wider physical design, and is subject to ridicule from others for his obesity.
+Cartman is distinguished from most of the other children by a wider physical appearance, and is subject to ridicule from others for his obesity.
 He is most commonly portrayed as an antagonist, with most of his actions driving the events of many episodes.
 Cartman is alienated by the majority of the other children for his strong amorality, but they are occasionally influenced by his manipulation.